TheNeuvillette/rnaseq_course/README.md

 ## 6. Differential expression analysis

 Differential expression analysis includes the identification, investigation and visualization of DE genes between different experimental conditions, specifically between infected and control samples.
-The results of the previously run DE analysis using DESeq2 were extracted for both lung and blood pairwise contrasts (both times infected vs. control) and visualized using a volcano plot using the R package EnhancedVolcano [Version 1.24.0].
+The results of the previously run DE analysis using DESeq2 were extracted for both lung and blood pairwise contrasts (both times infected vs. control) and visualized using a volcano plot using the R packages EnhancedVolcano [Version 1.24.0] and org.Mm.eg.db [Version 3.20.0].
 The R script used for the differential expression analysis is available under [06_Differential_expression_analysis](https://github.com/TheNeuvillette/rnaseq_course/tree/main/06_Differential_expression_analysis).

 ## 7. Overrepresentation analysis

-To summarize the DE analysis results into gene ontology (GO) terms using the biological process (BP) subontology, the R package clusterProfiler [Version 4.14.4] was used.
+To summarize the DE analysis results into gene ontology (GO) terms using the biological process (BP) subontology, the R packages clusterProfiler [Version 4.14.4], org.Mm.eg.db and ggplot2 [15, Version 3.5.1] were used.
 The R script used for this step is available under [07_Overrepresentation_analysis](https://github.com/TheNeuvillette/rnaseq_course/tree/main/07_Overrepresentation_analysis).